AshDevFr/docker-spigot/README.md

-## Minecraft server SPIGIT on Ubuntu 14.04
+## Minecraft server SPIGOT on Ubuntu 14.04

 This docker image provides a Minecraft Server with Spigot that will automatically download the latest stable version at startup.